jeganathanp/nodejs.snippets/ReadMe.txt

-This projects holds the snippets & nodes for nodejs practice.
+This projects holds the snippets & notes for nodejs practice.